Update: The OnePlus 7 could use the Snapdragon 855 chipset, be one of the first phones with 5G and have 10GB of RAM.

-We don’t know much about the OnePlus 7 yet, but we’ll be sure to add any leaks and rumors as and when we hear them.
+We’ll be sure to add any leaks and rumors on the OnePlus 7 to this page when we hear them.
 In the meantime, here’s what we hope the phone will offer, along with some speculation about it.

 Cut to the chase